dobrooks/AWS-Examples/README.md

-Here's a suggested README disclaimer for your AWS-focused repository:

 # Repository Disclaimer

 This repository contains example code, solutions, and implementations using various AWS services.
 While these examples are designed to demonstrate AWS capabilities and provide learning resources, please note: